beoliver/clj-arangodb/README.md

 Arangodb is a multi-modal database.

 The maintainers of arangodb provide a java driver for communicating with an arangodb server.
-This library provides clojure developers a clean interface.
+This library provides clojure developers a thin (and incomplete) wrapper of that interface.
 Much like monger, the java implementation is still visible.

 If we look at how the java code is used, in this example a new connecton is being made to a server.
 ```java